 We feel that is not the best way to practice law.
 Our attorneys spend all day every day focusing on 18-wheeler accident cases, car accident cases, wrongful death cases, construction and work accident cases, and a few other personal injury related types of law.
 Ultimately, any potential client needs to consider whether they would be best served by an experienced and dedicated personal injury attorney, or "one size fits all" law firm.

 How do I go about hiring a lawyer for my case?

-It's quite simple.
-Give us a call, click the chat button above, or complete our online form.
+It’s quite simple.
+Give us a call, start a live chat, or complete our online form.
 We will contact you promptly and arrange a meeting with you whereby we will discuss your case in detail.
 In most cases, we can meet with you at your home or office, or you can meet us at our office as well.